Automating Software Testing — When to Create Automated Test Cases

 2. How much data needs to be entered for the test?
 (Or, how tedious is the test)?

 Adding one thousand entries to your database is a pain to do manually.
 But it's no sweat for an automated test.
-In general, the more data that's entered, the better the automation candidate.
+In general, the more data that's entered, the better the test automation candidate.

 3. Is the output of the test easily measured?